Azure/AppService/_posts/2020-08-19-github-actions-code-ga.md

 The Deployment Center helps you build a CI/CD pipeline on GitHub Actions.
 This saves time, and simplifies the process if you are new to GitHub Actions or CI/CD.

+If you are new to App Service, see our [Zero to Hero series](https://azure.github.io/AppService/tags/#zero-to-hero) to learn about App Service and to go from zero to cloud hero!
+The articles cover CI/CD, deployment slots, certificates, domains, and even network security!